 I want to go over these three sources Frankl talks about.
 Throughout this book I am continuously amazed the power the mind has.
 We are all capable of changing our mindset and focus on something positive and good, even when there is death all around you.

 When you are busy creating, serving, working you are putting something back into the world.
 You are creating meaning to your life by working.
-The more you give yourself to the world, the more you will receive from the world Frankl talks about the work he
+The more you give yourself to the world, the more you will receive from the world

 Love towards yourself, love towards God, love towards another person is what this life is all about.
 All of your actions are related to the love you feel to your self and those around you.
 Frankl shared how he would picture his wife on a hourly basis which he feels was a huge contributor to his survival.

 Courage is another source where we find meaning in our life.
 Frankl wrote, “a person may remain brave, dignified and unselfish, or in the bitter fight for self-preservation he may forget his human dignity and become no more than an animal.”